ryanmaclean/Networking-Resources/README.md

 - Whatever operating system you run probably has some sort of networking.
 Plan-9, AIX, Commodore64, you're good to go.
 Many of the tools listed below might be OS-specific, but there are almost always alternatives or tools that provide the same functionality.
 That being said, I will focus primarily on Linux, then MacOS, then Windows in that order.
 Unless mentioned, assume the tool is for Linux.

 ##Cheap Device
+Don't overthink it - get something cheap and easy, you can always upgrade later.
 D-Link DIR-300 - this can be had at a local Staples for about $28 last I checked.
 If not, have a look at the [DD-WRT list or supported devices](http://www.dd-wrt.com/wiki/index.php/Supported_Devices#D-Link) and find one you can source locally for about $30

 ##Build Your Own